tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	- Aftermath
 		- Soliders things
 			- Oil, an uncommon spark thrower
-			- You see thises boddies more clearly, ragged , almost ferral with the
+			- You see these bodies more clearly, ragged , almost wild with disrepair close has been stitched with dried sinew and clearly used and washed again and again and again
 		- Goblin body assassin
 			- A note in sylvan: Some rough goblin translations on the note
 			- Check in on the mindless, ensure they are supplied for their task
+			- steer clear of the stalk seer, deco would be a able to pin point where these coordinates are
 			-

 ## ACT II